 The Review changes tab shows all tasks in the proposal.
 From here, you can perform the following actions:

 The Changelog tab shows a detailed history of changes on a branch.
-Tasks can be expanded to reveal edits made by a certain user at a certain point in time.
-You may also directly navigate to the relevant ontological resource.
+Tasks can be expanded to reveal edits made by a certain user at a given point in time.
+You may also directly navigate to the relevant ontology resource.

 Viewer access to some resources in the proposal can see the changes related to those resources.